secsome/FA2sp/README.md

 ======================= Changes (2021-11-XX RELEASE 1.2.2) ==============================================================================================
-+) Now you can specify the display name of theaters.
++) Now you can specify the display name of theaters
-*) Minor fixes
+*) ExtConfig : Stringtable tag has been removed, it will be forced to enable now *) Minor fixes

 ======================= Changes (2021-11-12 RELEASE 1.2.1) ==============================================================================================